quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part45_Overcoming_resi.md

 ---
 #### Inclined Plane
 An inclined plane, also known as a ramp, is another simple machine that makes moving an object easier.
-It spreads the work over a longer distance, reducing the force needed to do the work.

-\[ \text{Mechanical Advantage} = \frac{\text{Length of Ramp}}{\text{Height of Ramp}} \]

-:p What is an inclined plane and how does it work?
+It spreads the work over a longer distance, reducing the force needed to do the work.$$\text{Mechanical Advantage} = \frac{\text{Length of Ramp}}{\text{Height of Ramp}}$$:p What is an inclined plane and how does it work?
 ??x
 An inclined plane or ramp makes moving heavy objects easier by spreading out the effort over a longer distance.
 For example, to lift a 50-pound barrel 3 feet using a 6-foot long ramp, you would only need half as much force (25 pounds) because the mechanical advantage is 2.